pmndrs/jotai/docs/introduction/getting-started.md

 ## Provider

 Provider is to provide a state for component sub tree.
-Multiple Providers can be used for multilple sub trees, even nested.
+Multiple Providers can be used for multiple subtrees, even nested.
 This works just like the normal React Context.

 If an atom is used in a tree which no Providers exist,